Joule-Thomson expansion of charged dilatonic black holes: J-T coefficient

-Since J-T expansion is an isenthalpy process, so we would like to analyze the isenthalpy curves.
-By using Eqs(4), (5), (7), (23) and (24), we plot the isenthalpy and inversion curves in the plane $T-P$ by fixing the charge Q. To avoid the appearance of bare singularity, we set $M>Q$.
-FIG. 5 and FIG. 6 show that the inversion curves coincide with the maximum point of the isenthalpic curves, which indicates the occurrence of the J-T expansion.
-We can also observe that the constant enthalpy curve has a higher slope than the inverse curve, the region where cooling occurs.
-The sign of the slope of the isenthalpic curves has changed under the inversion curves, meaning that areas show signs of warming.
-Therefore, the boundary between the heating and cooling regions of the black hole depends on the inversion curve.
-By looking closely we find that the isenthalpic curves expands to the right as M increases, and the hot and cold critical points shift up accordingly.
+As J-T expansion is an isenthalpy process, we further analyzed the isenthalpy curves.
+By using Eqs(4), (5), (7), (23), and (24), we plot the isenthalpy and inversion curves in plane $T-P$ by fixing the charge Q. To avoid the appearance of a bare singularity, we set $M>Q$.
+Figures 6 and 7 indicate that the inversion curves (black curves) coincide with the maximum point of the isenthalpic curves (colored curves).
+We can also identify a region where the constant enthalpy curve has a higher slope than the inverse curve, that is, the region where cooling occurs.
+The sign of the slope of the isenthalpic curves changes under the inversion curves, implying that this region presents signs of warming.
+Therefore, the boundary between the heating and cooling regions of the BH depends on the inversion curve.
+Upon close examination, we discover that the isenthalpic curves expand to the right as $M$ increases, and the cooling-heating critical points shift upward accordingly.
 As $n$ increases, the curve tends to expand at higher pressures.
-By comparing FIG. 5 and FIG. 6, it is evident that as Q increases, the curves tend to move to the left and the cooling-heating critical point changes.
-We substitute Eq.
+By comparing FIG. 6 and FIG. 7, it is evident that as Q increases, the curves tend to move toward the left, and the cooling-heating critical point changes.
+Next, we substitute Eq.
 (25) into Eq.
-(5) obtain the minimum inversion mass $M_{min}$, we present behavior of the mass $M_{min}$ for $\alpha=0.8$, $b=1$, $k=1$ correspond with the different dimension in FIG. 7.
-We see that the $M_{min}<2$ with $n<6$ at $Q=1$, but the minimum inversion mass $2<M_{min}<2.5$ for $n=6$.
-Therefore, the inversion curve in FIG. 5(l) does not intersect with the constant enthalpy curve of $M=2$, the absence of an inversion point in the isenthalpic curves means that there can be no interconversion between cooling and heating regions, indicating that the black hole is uniformly heated.
-This suggests that the thermodynamics of black holes is affected by the dilaton parameter $\alpha$.
-From FIG. 8 we can observe the influence of the horizon radius and pressure on the mass of the black hole.
-Since we are only investigating the J-T expansion for the positive event horizon, this will result in the isenthalpic curves being real.
+(5) and obtain the minimum inversion mass $M_{min}$.
+We present the behavior of the mass $M_{min}$ for $\alpha=0.8$, $b=1$, and $k=1$ with different dimensions in FIG. 8.
+It can be observed that $M_{min}<2$ with $n<6$ at $Q=1$; however, the minimum inversion mass $2<M_{min}<2.5$ for $n=6$.
+Therefore, the inversion curve in FIG. 6(l) does not intersect with the constant enthalpy curve for $M=2$.
+The absence of an inversion point in the isenthalpic curves implies the absence of interconversion between the cooling and heating regions, indicating that the BH is uniformly heated.
+This suggests that the thermodynamics of black holes are affected by the dilaton parameter $\alpha$.
+From FIG. 9, we can observe the influence of the horizon radius and pressure on the mass of the BH.
+As we are only investigating J-T expansion for the positive event horizon, the isenthalpic curves are real.